zilexa/Homeserver/filesystem/data-migration.md

 ***

 ### Fix ownership and permissions
-When you created subvolumes (usually with `sudo`) and mountpoints (also with `sudo`), you noticed you can only create, copy or move data in there with sudo?
+When you created subvolumes (usually with `sudo`) and mountpoints (also with `sudo`) and played with moving snapshots around, you noticed you can only create, copy or move data in there with sudo?
-This is normal, but you do need to fix the ownership and permissions..
+This is normal, but you do need to fix the ownership and permissions before you can use your data normally, without sudo.
 To do so:
 - ownership, notice you need to add (D) to also apply this change to hidden files/folders:
     ```sudo chown -R ${USER}:${USER} /mnt/pool/users/usernameX(D)```
 - permissions: